IIIF/api/source/api/presentation/3.0/index.md

 ```

 ##### total
-The total number of leaf resources in a paged list, such as the number of Annotations within an AnnotationCollection.
+The total number of leaf resources in this paged resource, such as the number of Annotations within an AnnotationCollection.

 The value _MUST_ be a non-negative integer.